 Airplane Mode is a common feature in the world of mobile phones.
 Almost every mobile phone in today’s world has this function.
 Read on as we discuss, at length, all you need to know about Airplane Mode.

 What Is Airplane Mode?

-The Airplane Mode is a feature on your mobile device, which, when activated, turns off all the wireless functions of such a device.
-It is designed to make devices safe for use on planes.
+Airplane Mode is a feature on your mobile device that, when activated, turns off all its wireless functions.
+This makes mobile devices safe to use on planes.

-You can still use your phone to do things that doesn’t require a radio signal or internet.
+You can still use your phone to do things that don’t require a radio signal or internet.

 What Does Airplane Mode Do?

-Wi-Fi: The Wi-Fi is a connection module that allows your device to connect to wireless internet, routers, or networks around you.
+- Wi-Fi: Wi-Fi is a connection module that allows your device to connect to wireless internet, routers, or networks around you.

-Cellular: The cellular service that allows your device to access mobile network, both for calling and data connection is turned off.
+- Cellular: A cellular service that allows your device to access a mobile network for calling and data connection.

-GPS: This smartphone feature is an advanced system that helps to determine your exact location, speed of travel, elevation using satellites orbiting the planet.
+- GPS: This smartphone feature is an advanced system that helps to determine your exact location, travel speed, and elevation using satellites orbiting the planet.

 Why Do You Need Airplane Mode?